AparmitSrivastava/Weather/README.md

 A simple weather web application that allows users to check real-time weather conditions for any city.

 ## My First Project: ☁️
 This was my first major project in web development.
-Before this, I practiced CSS, HTML, and JavaScript through various exercises.
+Before this, I practiced CSS, HTML, and JavaScript through various exercises

 ---